FREE-Merging: Fourier Transform for Efficient Model Merging: Additional Experimental Results

 \subsection{Merging Vision Models}

-In this section, we present the results of merging using ViT-L/14 as the pre-trained model across the 30 vision datasets mentioned in Sec.~\ref{sec:exp:vision}, as shown in Table~\ref{tab:30_vit_full}.
+In this section, we comprehensively present the detailed results of model merging using ViT-L/14 as the pre-trained backbone model across all 30 diverse vision datasets introduced and described in Sec.~\ref{sec:exp:vision}, as shown in Table~\ref{tab:30_vit_full}.

-From the results, we can see that, consistent with the conclusions in the main text, our FR-Merging outperforms all cost-free methods, efficiently constructing a high-performance merged backbone.
-With the dynamic addition of experts, FREE-Merging achieves satisfactory performance at a minimal additional cost.
+From the results, we can see that, consistent with the conclusions presented in the main text, our proposed FR-Merging method significantly outperforms all existing cost-free model merging techniques.
+It is able to efficiently construct a high-performance merged backbone, demonstrating strong generalization and robustness across various tasks without incurring any additional training or computational overhead.
+This makes FR-Merging a highly effective solution for model merging in resource-constrained settings.
+In addition, when we consider the dynamic addition of expert models through FREE-Merging, the method is able to maintain satisfactory performance levels while introducing only a minimal amount of extra computational cost.
+This flexibility allows for adaptive model expansion depending on the complexity of the task, making FREE-Merging a practical approach for real-world applications where both performance and efficiency are important considerations.